-- For Dr. Paul, the amounts in the table above reflect the 10 years of additional service credit described on page 39. - Continuation of medical and welfare benefits.
+- For Dr. Paul, the amounts in the table above reflect the 10 years of additional service credit described on page 47. - Continuation of medical and welfare benefits.
 Represents the present value of the CIC Plan's guarantee for two years following a covered termination of continued coverage equivalent to the company's current active employee medical, dental, life, and long-term disability insurance.
 Effective October 20, 2010, the coverage period will be reduced to 18 months.
-For Dr. Paul, the amount in the table reflects the 10 years of additional service credit described on page 39, which makes him eligible for an enhanced retiree medical benefit.
+For Dr. Paul, the amount in the table reflects the 10 years of additional service credit described on page 47, which makes him eligible for an enhanced retiree medical benefit.
 The same actuarial assumptions were used to calculate continuation of medical and welfare benefits as were used to calculate incremental pension benefits, with the addition of an assumed COBRA rate of \$12,000 per year. - Acceleration and continuation of equity awards.
 Under the CIC Plan, upon a covered termination, any unvested stock options, restricted stock, or other equity awards would vest, and options would be exercisable for up to three years following termination.
-Payment of the shareholder value award (SVA) is accelerated in the case of a change in control in which Lilly is not the surviving entity.
+Payment of the Shareholder Value Award is accelerated in the case of a change in control in which Lilly is not the surviving entity.
 For the four retirement-eligible employees, Dr. Lechleiter, Dr. Paul, Mr. Carmine, and Mr. Armitage, the only other equity award receiving accelerated vesting and term extension because of the CIC Plan would be 5,000 shares of restricted stock held by Dr. Paul; all other unvested equity awards (with the exception of the SVA) automatically vest upon retirement regardless of reason.
 The amounts in this column represent the previously unamortized expense that would be recognized in connection with the acceleration of unvested equity grants.
 In addition, the named executive officer who is not retirement-eligible, Mr. Rice, would receive the benefit under the CIC Plan of continuation of his outstanding stock options for up to three years following termination of employment.
 There would be no incremental expense to the company for this continuation because the option would already have been fully expensed. - Excise tax reimbursement.
 Upon a change in control, employees may be subject to certain excise taxes under Section 280G of the Internal Revenue Code.
 The company has agreed to reimburse the affected employees for those excise taxes as well as any income and excise taxes payable by the executive as a result of the reimbursement.
 The amounts in the table are based on a 280G excise tax rate of 20 percent and a 40 percent federal, state, and local income tax rate.
-To reduce the company's exposure to these reimbursements, the employee's severance will be cut back by up to three percent (five percent effective October 20, 2010) if the effect is to avoid triggering the excise tax under Section 280G.